mbarriolifull/CPCSystem/README.md

 ## Entrypoint

-Whenever an entrypoint is implemented it will need to create the Campaigns choosing between a Standard, Top or Trial campaign and injecting a Click Repository via the constructor. <br/>
+Whenever an entrypoint is implemented it will need to create the Campaigns choosing between a Standard, Top or Trial campaign (a Factory Method Pattern could be used) and injecting a Click Repository via the constructor. <br/>
 If we would want to store the several campaigns we will need a campaign repository which would have to implement the following funcionlities in order to be able to perform campaign funcionalities: <br/>